Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 # Docker

-This guidance explains how to build Docker container images.
+This guidance explains how to build Docker images.
 Before you read this topic, you should complete one of the quickstarts and create a basic build pipeline: [designer](../get-started-designer.md) or [YAML](../get-started-yaml.md).

 ::: moniker range="tfs-2017"